LHGSSH/Thousandaire/README.md

 ## Submission Instructions:

-1. All code must be added and committed to your local git repository.
+1. All code must be added and committed to your local git repository *as done in activity one or it may not be graded*.
 2. All code must be pushed to the GitHub repository created when you "accepted" the assignment.
    1. After pushing, visit the web URL of your repository to verify that your code is there.
       If you don't see the code there, then we can't see it either.
-3. Your code must compile and run in a Nexus 5X emulator with API 24 or it might not be graded.
+3. Your code must compile and run in a Pixel 2 emulator *as shown in the lectures or it might not be graded*.
    1. If your program will not compile, the graders will not be responsible for trying to test it.